KeyboardKit/KeyboardKit/Readmes/Views.md

 # Views

-KeyboardKit comes with a bunch of views that implement one or many of the component protocols.
+KeyboardKit comes with a bunch of views that implement one or many of the component protocols and can be composed into a complete keyboard.
+Some views include:

 * `KeyboardButtonView` implements `KeyboardButton`.
 It's a regular `UIButton` that can be setup with a primary and secondary action.